-Its soup season and one of the key foundational ingredients for any soup, stew or sauce is the stock.
+One of the key foundational ingredients for any soup, stew or sauce is the stock.
 Because of this, in a professional kitchen, chefs view stocks as liquid gold.
 Here I'll show you how to make vegetable stock from scraps.
-Save some money and know exactly what is in your stock.
+You can save some money and know exactly what is going into your stock.

 When making vegetable stock in a professional kitchen we usually follow a few rules.
 Firstly, only vegetables like carrots, onions, garlic, leeks and celery are added in order to make a clear stock.
 Vegetables like cabbage scraps are never added as they turn the stock cloudy.

 At home though, I use a wider range of veg scraps in my stock (don't use potato peel though.)
-I'll save them up over a few days prior to making by storing the scraps in the freezer.
-My homemade soups are all about taste and I'm not under so much pressure with their appearance.
+I'll save the scraps up over a few days prior to making by storing them in the freezer.
 In order to make my vegetable stock flavourful I add herbs, perhaps a few sprigs of rosemary, bay leaves and peppercorns.

 How To Make Homemade Vegetable Stock